balaji1974/Microservices/README.md

 ## With this we have come to the end of major components of the microservices architecture using Spring.
 ---
 ## Next up is adding security to the microservices, containerization with Docker and deployig it on Kubernetes clusters.
-I will start seperate repo for each of them.
+I have seperate repo for each of them.
 Please refer them.

 ## Watch out for the spring security section which has lots of details on securing microservices.

+## Watch out for devops section whch has lots of detaits on containeratization, kubernetes and builidng and deploying CI/CD pipelines
 ---